How To Read Wind Barbs on a Station Model

 3.1 Basic Wind Barb Representation

-A single short barb, which looks like a small line perpendicular to the wind direction line, represents a wind speed of 5 knots.
-A knot is a unit of speed.
-It is often used in weather and sea contexts.
-One knot equals one nautical mile per hour.
-This is about 1.15 statute miles per hour or 1.85 kilometers per hour.
-When you see a short barb on a station model, you know the wind is blowing at 5 knots.
+One knot is equal to one nautical mile per hour.
+This is about 1.15 miles per hour or 1.85 kilometers per hour.
+When you see a short barb on a station model, it means the wind is blowing at 5 knots.

 3.2 Long Barbs and Their Significance

-In addition to barbs, people use wind flags to represent stronger wind speeds.
-A single wind flag, which resembles a pennant, represents a wind speed of 50 knots.
-When a wind flag is combined with barbs, the speeds are summed up.
-For example, if there is one wind flag and two short barbs, the total wind speed is 50 + (2 × 5) = 60 knots.
+When you add a wind flag to barbs, you add their speeds together.
+For example, if there is one wind flag and two short barbs, the wind speed is 50 + (2 × 5).
+This equals 60 knots.

 4. Reading Wind Speed in Practice